 - Sugar – Although the sweet syrup is sweet from the honey, we do need a little sugar as well.
 White granulated sugar works best here.

-- Lemon juice – Lemon juice adds a little acidity to our syrup.
+- Lemon juice – Lemon juice adds a little acidity to our syrup and breaks up all of the sweet.

 - Vanilla – To complement the warm flavors of cinnamon and nutmeg, vanilla is used to bring everything together.